 According to TTARA’s research, “The Rainy Day Flood: What Oil and Gas Comeback Means for Texas,” Texas has set a new record for oil severance tax collections in each of the past three years.
 “During its life, in only five different years has money failed to flow into the Rainy Day Fund, and the last time that happened was 13 years ago,” TTARA said.
 “Over the last eight years, the average annual deposit has been almost $1.4 billion.

-Indeed, Railroad Commission of Texas Chairman Barry Smitherman said in Houston this week that drilling permit applications are approaching levels not seen in almost 30 years.
-If Texas annual oil production triples from current levels -- as Smitherman has predicted it will -- annual severance tax revenues could exceed $9 billion, and contributions to the Rainy Day Fund could surpass $6 billion annually, TTARA said.
+Indeed, Railroad Commission of Texas Chairman Barry Smitherman said in Houston last week that drilling permit applications are approaching levels not seen in almost 30 years.
+If Texas annual oil production triples from current levels — as Smitherman has predicted it will — annual severance tax revenues could exceed $9 billion, and contributions to the Rainy Day Fund could surpass $6 billion annually, TTARA said.